Soundproof Wall Paint – Does it Work?

 Drywall creates an airtight, insulated extra layer sealed to form a solid barrier for incoming sound.

-However, for better performance and enhanced efficacy, you can apply a coat of noise-absorbing paint either through a roller, a paintbrush, or via a spray paint technique (that speeds up the process).
+However, for better soundproofing and enhanced efficacy, you can apply a coat of noise-absorbing paint through a roller, a paintbrush, or a spray paint technique (that speeds up the process).

 No matter what way you apply the sound barrier paint, just take care of the few things below: